openframeworks/ofBook/chapters/network/chapter.md

         "Hello world!! this is an openFrameworks network message"

-On the other side, the application using TCP, we may receive it like:
+The application using TCP in the other side may receive it like:

         "Hello w"
         "orld!"